 Fellows develop and lead projects situated in and taking advantage of funded research of HPI faculty who provide intense one-on-one mentorship.
 HPI faculty research areas include: population-level system and policy research focused on cancers, diabetes, mental illness, and cardiovascular diseases; pharmaceutical policy research including research on opioid use, highly-priced specialty medicines, and medicines in low and middle-income country health systems; health care delivery science focused on interventions to improve value; health insurance policy research focused on impacts of high-deductible health plans, value-based insurance designs, innovative provider payment models, and health reform strategies such as health insurance exchanges; health insurance policy research focused on children and families, especially those with chronic conditions; and policy research methods advances in decision analysis, longitudinal quasi-experimental designs, and in the efficient and rigorous use of claims and other routinely collected data for policy research.

 Fellows may also be interested in collaborative research projects with the Betsy Lehman Center, a non-regulatory agency of the Commonwealth of Massachusetts whose mission is to improve the safety and quality of health care.
 Such research could be conducted in large claims, hospital, and survey databases to which the Center has access.

 Fellows can take full advantage of the unique setting of the DPM: Fellows benefit from outstanding training resources at Harvard University, have access to large researchable claims and clinical databases through DPM-led initiatives, and opportunities to understand real-life policy decision making in a premier US health plan.
-Fellows attend a bi-weekly seminar series in which they present their work and interact with leading researchers and policymakers on domestic and international health and insurance policy issues.
+Fellows attend a seminar series in which they present their work and interact with leading researchers and policymakers on domestic and international health and insurance policy issues.

 Since 2001, the fellowship has trained more than 60 fellows and five visiting scholars from: